trek/trek.github.com/_posts/2012-08-30-advice_on_and_instruction_in_the_use_of_emberjs.md

 title: Advice on & Instruction in the use of Ember.js
 ---
 # Advice on & Instruction in the Use Of Ember.js

+> Hey!
+Ember has a [brand new router](http://emberjs.com/guides/routing/) on master with an an even better API.
+This article still references the current release version of Ember (1.0.pre2), but will soon be outdated.
+I'll be removing the tutorial bits when they no longer apply.

 [Ember.js](http://emberjs.com/) &mdash; for the unaware &mdash; is an application framework for building sophisticated browser applications.
 I'm a frequent contributor to the project and use it professionally at my current gig with [Groupon